News

 Description

 Despite being the Bay Area’s most visible icon, and a world-famous tourist attraction, bicycle and pedestrian access to the Golden Gate Bridge is far from perfect.
-Traveling between the east and west sides of the bridge requires traversing a steep staircase or a half-mile detour on Alexander Avenue through two freeway off-ramps.
-Additionally, traveling by bicycle between Vista Point and Sausalito via Alexander Avenue is a high-stress route incompatible with the large numbers of tourists and inexperienced riders using the route.
+Traveling between the east and west sides of the bridge requires traversing a steep staircase.
+Alternatively, a half-mile detour on Alexander Avenue through two freeway off-ramps is needed.
+Additionally, traveling by bicycle between Vista Point and Sausalito via Alexander Avenue is a high-stress route.
+It is incompatible with the large numbers of tourists and inexperienced riders using the route.

-This project would convert a currently-closed trail segment to a multi-use trail, creating a safer and more scenic route that is free of cars and providing an important trail connection for pedestrians and bicyclists from the north side of the Golden Gate Bridge to Fort Baker and Sausalito.
+This project would convert a currently-closed trail segment to a multi-use trail.
+It creates a safer, more scenic route free of cars.
+It provides an important trail connection for pedestrians and bicyclists from the north side of the Golden Gate Bridge to Fort Baker and Sausalito.

 Status

-Selected by US Representative Jared Huffman as a “member designated project” (the new term for congressional earmarks) to be included in the Surface Transportation Reauthorization Act currently being written and debated by Congress.
+The project was selected by US Representative Jared Huffman as a “member designated project.”
+It is the new term for congressional earmarks.
+It is to be included in the Surface Transportation Reauthorization Act currently being written and debated by Congress.
 While the bill has not yet passed, this project will likely be funded.

 Estimated Completion Date